What do I need to be an effective teacher here in Thailand and get my first job?

 One company you could give a try is the one is, Sine Education.
 It’s a company that contracts with Government Schools to teach conversational English.
 We’re not miracle workers.
 It’s just for the experience for them to learn from a native teacher.
 All of the lesson plans are done for you, you don’t have to worry about making tests.
 They treated me right when I had a blood clot at the beginning of the school year in 2016 and when I was diagnosed with Prostate Cancer in 2017.

 If you’re from a native English speaking country like America, Canada, UK, etc, and have a bachelors degree, you can possibly work for them.
-They’re pretty strict about both since that’s their business pitch to the schools.
+They’re pretty strict about both since that’s their business pitch to the schools, no exceptions.
 It’s Thai owned but western run so if, for example, you’re in America and you send them your information, they can accommodate you with a Skype call.
 They are recruiting now I can get you bumped to the front of the line.
 Send your resume/cv to firstname.lastname@example.org and someone will contact you ASAP to set up an interview.
 I will be upfront and tell you I will get a fee if you sign a contract but SINE has taken care of me since I’ve started working for them.
 I don’t agree with everything they do but nobody is perfect.
 I wouldn’t lead you in the wrong direction.
 My reputation is too important to do something like that.

 There were some agencies who had a good reputation at one time but they don’t now so I took them off of my blog.